 - The gun culture in America makes things much more dangerous than it does in New Zealand.
 Because the Second Amendment explicitly permits Americans to use firearms for self defence, and because the National Rifle Association holds significant clout with conservatives who often complain about Americans having their gun rights eroded, it is a highly politicized issue which can cause politicians to tread unnecessarily warily around.
 We do not have that antagonism here around fire arms and there is no reason to start now.

 - There is a degree of moral integrity at stake when a police officer shoots someone – for arguments sake – fatally.
 Because if that person was not armed, or in possession of something less lethal than a fire arm, unless the officer had expended the non-lethal options at their disposal and had failed to subdue the suspect, that officer has potentially committed manslaughter (giving the officer the benefit of the doubt that they did not intend to kill).
 How can one ascertain the suitability of an officer to possess firearms?

 Despite the concerns that New Zealand police may become like their American counterparts, I think the public scrutiny on the police force and their reactivity to that scrutiny is a good thing.
 The certainty that individual shootings are automatically referred to the Police Conduct Authority means officers have good reason to be careful about the use of force.
 However, a person high on drugs cannot be reasoned with, at least not safely.
-At that point force becomes necessary, but whether in the Rotorua case potentially lethal force was necessary, time will tell.
+At that point force is necessary.